bilaalk079/bilaal-hng-stage-0/README.md

-# Backend Wizards — Stage 0 Task
+# Kolawole Bilaal — HNG Stage 0 Task

 This project implements a simple REST API endpoint `/me` that returns profile information and a dynamic cat fact.